justas0221/ObjektinisProgramavimas3uzd/README.md

 # ObjektinisProgramavimas

-This is the first subversion of my project v.0.1
+This is the second subversion of my project v0.1

 ## Features